garg-aayush/building-from-scratch/transformers/gpt-2/notes.md

     - Per-step tokens: 2e19  (~0.5M) tokens
     - Target: ~10B tokens total → 10,000,000,000 / 524,288 ≈ 19,073 steps (this is from original GPT-3 paper, and is too conservative, we can even go with like 100 steps)
     - Warmup: 375M tokens (per GPT-3) → 375,000,000 / 524,288 ≈ 715 warmup steps (this is from original GPT-3 paper, and is too conservative, we can even go with like 100 steps)
+---

+### Validation and Generation Steps
+- We implemented validation evaluation and text generation to monitor training progress.
+- Validation helps us monitor overfitting, though with our large dataset and 1 epoch training we expect train/val losses to be similar.
+It's monitoring is especially important if we were to train for multiple epochs to detect memorization
+- We can also compare against GPT-2 124M's validation loss on FineWeb-Edu to get a reference point (though not perfectly fair since GPT-2 was trained on different data)
+- Note, we created a separate PyTorch generator object for sampling to avoid affecting the training RNG state
+    - Each rank gets a different seed for the sampling generator
+    - Pass the generator object to `multinomial()` for controlled random sampling
+---